Umurangi Generation: Reception

 Umurangi Generation received "generally favorable reviews" according to review aggregator Metacritic.

 Khee Hoon Chan gave the game a 9/10 for GameSpot, and praised its beautiful environments and engaging photography mechanic, as well as its biting social commentary that served to reinvigorate the ideas behind cyberpunk from a new perspective.

-Mikhail Klimentov writing for The Washington Post also noted the game's unambiguous and sincere storytelling, and how the game forced the player to confront the realities of the fictional universe in-game as well as our own world, by exploring in order to document it.
+Mikhail Klimentov writing for The Washington Post also noted the game's unambiguous and sincere storytelling, and how the game forced the player to confront the realities of the fictional universe in-game as well as our own world, by exploring to document it.

 The game won the Seumas McNally Grand Prize and the Excellence in Narrative awards at the Independent Games Festival Awards, whereas its other nomination was for the Nuovo Award.